A little pooling goes a long way for multi-vector representations

 The process is then conducted in a few step.
 For each document, we:

-• (Optionally) Protect certain tokens, such as the [CLS] (which is already a pooled representation) and [D] (which lets the model know it’s encoding a document) tokens
+(which lets the model know it’s encoding a document) tokens - Create

 And that’s pretty much it!
 Each cluster ends up represented by a single token, created from the average values of the tokens which it contained.
 This is how the PLAID pipeline highlighted above looks like with the addition of the Pooling step: